-The purpose of the Equalize Option is to deliberately overcharge the battery at a low rate of current to ensure that all cells are fully charged and to reduce the chance of sulfation of the battery.
+The purpose of the Equalize Option is to deliberately overcharge the battery at a low rate of current to ensure that all cells are fully charged and to reduce the chance of sulfation.
 During the Equalize cycle, the cells, which are fully charged, will produce Hydrogen gas, and the cells, which are undercharged, will be brought up to full charge.
 An Equalize cycle should be done once every 2-3 months, or whenever battery capacity appears to be diminished.
 The Equalize Option also includes a battery temperature sensor to compensate the charging voltage for battery temperature, as well as to shut the charger down if the battery should become overheated.
 A 2nd temperature sensor can be added to allow monitoring of both batteries if the charger is connected to 2 banks of batteries.

-An Equalize cycle can be initiated at any time by simply pressing the equalize start button located next to the ON/OFF switch.
+An Equalize cycle can be initiated at any time by simply pressing the equalize start button located in the hole labeled EQ SEL.
 This button is deliberately recessed to prevent accidental operation.
 It is most easily pressed by using a ballpoint pen.
 If the charger is in the middle of charging the battery (the Charging LED is on), the Equalize LED will flash.
 Once the main charging cycle is complete, the Equalize cycle will begin and the Equalize LED will stay on all the time.
 If the Charging LED is off when the button is pressed, the Equalize cycle will begin immediately.

-The charger will charge the battery at approximately 10% of its normal rate (i.e. 4 amps for a 40 amp charger) until the battery reaches equalize voltage and then the current reduces as necessary to maintain the battery at that voltage.
+The charger will charge the battery at approximately 15% its normal rate (i.e. 6 amps for a 40 amp charger) until the battery reaches a maximum voltage of 15.5 volts (31.0 volts for a 24V battery, etc.) and then reduce the current as necessary to maintain the battery at that voltage.
 Three hours after the Equalize cycle begins, the charger will return to the float mode where the battery can be maintained indefinitely.
 If the battery temperature reaches 120 degrees F (50 degrees C) the equalize cycle will end and the charger output reduced to a very low voltage until the battery cools, and then the charger will return to the float mode.